ah-portfolio/Spotify_Analytics_on_GCP/README.md

 #### Data extraction

 Data extraction from Spotify API of the last 50 played track of the user.
 Data is stored on GCS on this path adil_bucket_test_asa/raw_spotify/

+A dataset dbt_raw_spotify is created with one external table.
+In this way we can query csv files on big query.

 Extraction are stored on CSV, for bigger extracts other file format can be usefull (Parquet, Avro, ...)

 The data extraction run on a pod.